Skip to content

 • clients experiencing the business as slower or messier than the team intends

-The documents are where we can explain the work in plain language without turning the whole site into a wall of text.
-They are also where we can keep process, checklists, and decision rules visible enough to be useful.
+The docs are where I can explain the work in plain language without turning the whole site into a wall of text.
+They are also where I can keep process, checklists, and decision rules visible enough to be useful.

 Best first places to read